How Much Does an A/C Compressor Replacement Cost?

 Written by Jerry Editorial Staff and 3 others

-Jerry has assisted over 40,000 customers get reliable repair prices nationwide and found the average A/C compressor replacement cost is $241 to $702 for most vehicles.
+Jerry has assisted over 40,000 customers get reliable repair prices nationwide and found the average A/C compressor replacement cost is $241 to $702 depending on your vehicle and location.

 Repair costs 2 5x2 e1761686934163

-Download the Jerry app to check local pricing for A/C compressor repair, get insights into your situation and comfortably get back out on the road.
+Jerry customers use the app to check local pricing for A/C compressor repairs for their exact vehicle and location, so they can get back on the road with confidence.

 Cost breakdown: Why the price varies